 Train and mentor the next generation to advance Canadian moving image heritage preservation, accessibility, and presentation.

-Foster an audiovisual archive network in Canada through our digital platform that will connect and mobilize smaller archival organizations, researchers, and policy-makers interested in determining the special needs of audiovisual preservation across different communities and contexts.
+Foster an audiovisual archive network in Canada that will connect and mobilize smaller archival organizations, researchers, and policy-makers interested in determining the special needs of audiovisual preservation across different communities and contexts.